-Editor’s Note: The contention this clause may need to be aligned with the latest version of TS28.105
+Editor’s Note: The content in this clause may need to be aligned with the latest version of TS28.105 [2].

 5.3.1.1 Description

-A trained ML entity can be used for inference within the stated scope e.g. on a managed function or in a management function.
+A trained ML model can be used for inference within the stated scope e.g. on a managed function or in a management function.
 Accordingly, there may be an AI/ML inference MnS producer that is responsible for executing the inference.

 5.3.1.2 Use cases